-Businesses can benefit from resource efficiency in at least two ways: a reduction of input costs, which makes them more competitive and by reducing their ecological footprints, thus acknowledging their corporate responsibility.
-Therefore, a continuous increase in resource efficiency will make specific sectors of Alpine economy not only more green but also more competitive.
-Business solutions to increase resource efficiency contain technological innovations, the increased use of renewable resources and materials, as well as sustainable management concepts.
+Businesses can benefit from resource efficiency in at least two ways: a reduction of input costs, which makes them more competitive, and by reducing their ecological footprint, thus acknowledging their corporate responsibility.
+Therefore, a continuous increase in resource efficiency will make specific sectors of the Alpine economy not only more green but also more competitive.
+Business solutions to promote resource efficiency contain technological innovations, the increased use of renewable resources and materials, as well as sustainable management concepts.

-2.2.2 Land use changes
+2.2.2 LAND USE CHANGES

-Across Europe, artificial surfaces respectively settlement and infrastructure areas are increasing steadily, mainly at the expense of agricultural areas and, to a lesser extent of forests and other (semi-) natural areas.
-This process is more or less irreversible, developed areas are no longer available for agriculture, forestry and other non-urban land uses.
+Across Europe, artificial surfaces, i.e. settlement and infrastructure areas, are increasing steadily, mainly at the expense of agricultural areas and, to a lesser extent, of forests and other (semi-) natural areas.
+This process is more or less irreversible.
+Developed areas are no longer available for agriculture, forestry and other non-urban forms of land use.
 The type of land use has fundamental consequences for the environment, especially on landscape aesthetics, biodiversity, soils, hydrology and local climate.
-Artificial areas are often causing further environmental impacts, in general additional emission of air pollution from transport, housing and production on these settlement and infrastructure surfaces, an increase of run-off of precipitation and a decline of infiltration to groundwater tables.
-These effects are economically relevant as they lead to external costs which are often not considered.
+Artificial areas often cause additional environmental impacts such as air pollution from transport, housing and production on these settlement and infrastructure surfaces, an increase of run-off of precipitation and a decline of infiltration to groundwater tables.
+These effects are economically relevant as they lead to external costs that are often not considered.

 Further negative economic effects of land take are the costs needed to build and maintain the settlement, infrastructure and industrial and economic sites.
-These costs include not only the market price of land, the construction and maintenance costs, e.g. for transport and technical infrastructures as power supply lines, fresh- and wastewater, digital infrastructure but also the social infrastructure, recreation areas and public transport services.
-The more the urban and suburban fabric extends, the higher are the expenses for all these services and infrastructures.
-In regions with a population decline, the costs have to be paid by less people in the future, unless underused buildings, infrastructures or even settlements are reduced.
-The gap between maintainance costs and people obliged to pay for these is widening, even in regions with a stagnating population, if land take continues.
-However, there are also positive economic effects of land take, such as employment opportunities, generation of income, and provision of expansion opportunities for local companies and others.
+These costs include the market price of land, construction and maintenance costs, e.g. for transport and technical infrastructure such as power supply lines, fresh water and wastewater, and digital infrastructure.
+However, they also include the social infrastructure, recreation areas and public transport services.
+The more the urban and suburban 'fabric' extends, the higher the service and infrastructure expenses.
+In regions with a population decline, the costs will have to be paid by fewer people in the future, unless underused buildings, infrastructures or even settlements are reduced.
+The gap between maintenance costs and people obliged to pay for these will be widening, even in regions with a stagnating population, if land take continues.
+However, there are also positive economic effects of land take, such as employment opportunities, generation of income, and provision of expansion opportunities for local companies and organisations.

 In economic modelling, land is one out of three factors of production besides capital and labour.
-It has to be recognised as limited resource, which is used for many different and partly competing purposes such as settlements and transport, agriculture, forests, mining, energy production, nature protection and biodiversity, flood management and recreation / leisure / sports.
+It has to be recognised as a limited resource used for many different and partly competing purposes such as settlements and transport, agriculture, forests, mining, energy production, nature protection and biodiversity, flood management and recreation.